stevetsa/addon/README.md

 ls -al $HOME/queries

 ## From this point forward, it may be easier if you run these steps in a script.
-## Simply copy and paste all the commands below into a file named script.sh
-## Then run the script in the background `nohup bash script.sh > script.out &`
+## A sample script is available in the next code block

 ## Step 3.
 Run BLAST
 ## Run BLAST using query1.fa (Sample 1)